gesistsa/quanteda.proximity/README.md

 ## Application

-A clumsy example to calculate the total inverse distance weighted frequency of "terror\*" words.
+A clumsy example to calculate the total inverse proximity weighted frequency of "terror\*" words.

 ``` r